TRAIN HARD

 PRIMARY DRILLS:

-The CORE and PRIMARY drills provide a foundation for training on the AR platform.
-Master these two sets of drills first.
+The CORE and PRIMARY drills work together to provide a foundation for training on the AR platform.
+Master these two sets of drills first to supercharge your skill level.

 DRILLS: